MicrosoftDocs/architecture-center/docs/solution-ideas/articles/gaming-using-azure-database-for-mysql-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This gaming solution idea elastically scales your database to accommodate unpredictable bursts of traffic and deliver low-latency multi-player experiences on a global scale.

+## Potential use cases

-This specific scenario is based on a gaming scenario, but the design patterns are relevant for many industries that are required to process high-traffic web calls and API requests, such as e-commerce and retail applications.
+This solution is based on a gaming scenario.
+However, the design patterns are relevant for many industries that are required to process high-traffic web calls and API requests, such as e-commerce and retail applications.

 ## Architecture